Working with the Military

 In collaboration with the BIR, a program was created that combined a traditional training curriculum with innovative tools like a comic-book series featuring the character “Captain Cameroun.”
 The comics drew on firsthand experiences and real-life scenarios faced by the BIR, bringing the curriculum to life.
 Since the BIR helped create the program, its officers visibly supported the initiative and continue to serve as advocates for respecting human rights.

-Comic books in Cameroon bring human rights training to life.
+Comic books in Cameroon brought human rights training to life.